gitpod-io/enterprise-assets/README.md

 # enterprise-assets

-Public assets for Gitpod Enterrprise
+A kitchen sink for public assets related to Gitpod Enterprise